Sajal1coder/Home-ease/README.md

 # **Home Rental Website**

 A fully functional home rental platform built using modern web technologies.
 This project provides users with the ability to browse property listings, register complaints, and manage their rental interactions with ease.
-The website incorporates secure user authentication, responsive design, and dynamic data management.
+The website incorporates secure user authentication, responsive design, and dynamic data management with payment intigration.

 Features
 User Authentication: Secure login and registration system using bcrypt for password encryption.